psychemedia/sin-eater-resources/resources/AUBGT_aubrey-gentilisme.md

 *Sinne-eaters*

-It seems a remainder of this custom was lately obtained at Amersden, in the couniy of Oxford, where at the burial of every corps one cake and one flaggon of Ale just after the interrment were brought to the minister in the Ch. porch.
+It seems a remainder of this custom was lately obtained at Amersden, in the county of Oxford, where at the burial of every corps one cake and one flaggon of Ale just after the interrment were brought to the minister in the Ch. porch.
 W. K.